Understanding the strengths and weaknesses of our social nature can save us a lot of money.

 Advertisers and other media can drum up what looks like social influence.
 The canned laughter on sitcoms causes us to think things are funnier than they are just because it sounds like everyone else is laughing.

 They can manufacture fake authority too.
 For example, one cough syrup commercial featured a soap opera actor wearing a lab coat.
 “I’m not a doctor, but I play one on TV,” he said.
-This actually worked.
+This sales approach actually worked.

 Part of what makes us fail to take necessary action when others are doing nothing is that to act against the crowd takes courage.
 Courage requires two main things: managing fear and deciding to act.